bottyBotz/nn-template/docs/features/envvars.md

 # Environment Variables

-System specific variables (e.g. absolute paths to datasets) should not be under version control, otherwise there will be conflicts between different users.
+System specific variables (e.g. absolute paths) should not be under version control, otherwise there will be conflicts between different users.

 The best way to handle system specific variables is through environment variables.